Medicare Enrolled

 What this data tells you about Dr. Bailey

-Dr. David Bailey is a cardiovascular disease in Fort Myers, FL, with 19 years in practice.
+Dr. David Bailey is a cardiovascular disease specialist in Fort Myers, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Bailey performed 5,242 Medicare services across 3,684 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Bailey received a total of $7,018 from 23 pharmaceutical and/or device companies across 177 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.